Randomized Adversarial Style Perturbations for Domain Generalization: Proposed Approach

 \subsection{Normalized Feature Mixup (NFM)}

-Although RASP provides plenty of novel styles that strengthen generalization performance on unseen domains, it degrades the capability of learning features from source domains since perturbed styles may excessively diverge from the original styles.
-To make up for this phenomenon, we propose Normalized Feature Mixup technique (NFM) which ensembles instance normalized features from both the perturbation-free path and the RASP path.
-By doing this, NFM preserves the knowledge from source domains while learning robust representations by taking advantage of style augmentations.
+Although RASP provides plenty of effective novel styles that strengthen generalization performance on unseen domains, it degrades the capability of learning features from source domains since perturbed styles may deviate excessively from the original ones.
+To compensate for this phenomenon, we propose the Normalized Feature Mixup technique (NFM) technique, which ensembles instance-normalized features from both the perturbation-free path and the RASP path.
+By doing this, NFM preserves the knowledge from the source domain while learning robust representations by taking advantage of style augmentations.

-Instead of using the features before instance normalization, which may change the augmented styles back to the original one by Mixup, NFM performs Mixup with the normalized features (content features) and then apply augmented styles to the mixed normalized features via denormalization.
-Formally, given a feature from the $i^{\text{th}}$ block $x^{i}_{\text{in}}$, we obtain an instance-normalized feature, $\tilde{x}^{i}_{\text{in}}$, and its augmented style obtained from the RASP path.
-NFM module mixes $\tilde{x}^{i}_{\text{in}}$ with an instance-normalized feature from the perturbation-free path in the $i^{\text{th}}$ block, $\hat{x}^{i}$, to get mixed normalized feature, $\tilde{x}^{i}_{\text{mix}}$, and denormalizes it with the augmented style $(\mu(x^{i}_{\text{in}}), \sigma(x^{i}_{\text{in}}))$ to obtain the final output, $x^i_{\text{out}}$, as follows:
+Instead of using the features before the instance normalization, which may change the augmented styles back to the original one by mixup, NFM performs mixup with the normalized features (content features) and then applies augmented styles to the mixed normalized features via denormalization.
+Formally, given a feature from the $i^{\text{th}}$ block $z^{i}_{\text{in}}$, we obtain an instance-normalized feature, $\tilde{z}^{i}_{\text{in}}$, and its augmented style obtained from the RASP path.
+NFM module mixes $\tilde{z}^{i}_{\text{in}}$ with an instance-normalized feature from the perturbation-free path in the $i^{\text{th}}$ block, $\hat{z}^{i}$, to get a mixed normalized feature, $\tilde{z}^{i}_{\text{mix}}$, and denormalizes it with the augmented style $(\mu(z^{i}_{\text{in}}), \sigma(z^{i}_{\text{in}}))$ to obtain the final output, $z^i_{\text{out}}$, as follows:

-where $\alpha \sim \text{Beta}(0.1,0.1)$ determines the Mixup ratio.
+where $\alpha \sim \text{Beta}(0.1,0.1)$ determines the mixup ratio.